telerik/blazor-docs/components/scheduler/views/day.md

 # Day View

-The Day view of the Scheduler for Blazor shows a single day to the user.
+The Agenda view of the Scheduler for Blazor shows a weekly summary (or a custom period set by the user) in a table format.
+Also the Day view can be configured to display the events that are [grouped by resource]({%slug scheduler-resource-grouping%}).

 The `Date` parameter of the scheduler controls which date is displayed.